sal55/langs/mfeatures.md

 ````
 The last is handy if you don't like the idea of using 'goto', as it makes it less obvious.

 Labels need to be written with two colons:

     lab::

-(":" is heavily used, but if ambiguities can be sorted, it will be possible to is use lab:")
+(":" is heavily used, but if ambiguities can be sorted, it will be possible to is use "lab:" with one colon)

 A mild variation is the experimental feature **recase**: